top of page

 The film is based on the reflections and dialogues of the 22 clients.
 During their reflections, one can't help but notice the mundane state of their happiest moments.
 Is it really so that people were at their happiest when sitting on a bench in autumn, or felt a breeze on their face in summer, or visited Disneyland?

 When it comes to a film like this, it is meaningless to question the logic behind it all.
-It does seem strange, though, that not one of the 22 are in denial, or at least mourns the passing of him or herself.
+It does seem strange, though, that not one of the 22 is in denial, or at least mourns the passing of him or herself.

-The client who married the case workers former fiancée would perhaps never have found such happiness, had the case worker not passed away.
+The client who married the case worker's former fiancée would perhaps never have found such happiness had the case worker not passed away.
 And yes, the case worker is also deceased.
 How he came to be employed, somewhere between life and death, is a question for another time, or perhaps a prequel.

 Getting back to the small things in life, such things arguably occur between the major lines in our lives.
-The small breaks from career, parenting and personal demons are when we find peace.
-In between the lines we find time for reflection, growth and recharge.
+The small breaks from career, parenting, and personal demons are when we find peace.
+In between the lines, we find time for reflection, growth, and recharge.

 There is a lot to be read between the lines in After Life.
 For instance, the use of cherry blossoms was an obvious necessity, being that they are the very symbol of fleeting life and existential reflection in Japanese culture.
+They bloom brilliantly, then disappear almost immediately, offering a quiet reminder that beauty is inseparable from impermanence.

 There are countless other details and cultural significances to consider, which is a good thing.
 What happens between the lines is the essence of After Life.
 Therefore, it will appear different to each viewer, depending on their personal baggage and take on the narrative.